Development & Engineering

 Principal Firmware Engineer

-We are currently partnered with a leading medical device manufacturing company that specializes in the design and development of medical technology, life sciences, and diagnostics.
-They take pride in delivering reliable solutions with their innovative design and engineering techniques.
-We are looking for experienced Firmware Engineers to join the growing engineering team!
-This individual will lead their team in the creation of databases, participate in product documentation for manufacturing, and be an advisor to the proper hardware and software applications that will benefit the company.
-Responsibilities: Lead their team in the creation of databases Participate in product documentation for manufacturing Lead system architecture decisions and be an advisor of proper hardware and software applications Manage and facilitate client interactions Qualifications: Familiarity with Wireless technologies (BLE, Wi-fi, LoRA) Experience designing microcontrollers and microprocessors (ex: C/C++) Firmware experience Familiarity with devices connecting to the cloud familiarity with sensors and circuits Bonus Qualifications: Experience with Medical Devices Experience with Linux Experience with Raspberry Pi If you are interest please don't wait to apply!
+Glocomms is partnered with a prominent medical device manufacturing firm, that focuses on the creation and enhancement of medical technology, life sciences, and diagnostics.
+My client team demonstrates exceptional skill in crafting products that seamlessly integrate functionality, market appeal, and ease of manufacture.
+We're actively seeking skilled Firmware Engineer to become part of this expanding engineering department.
+We are looking for individuals who are self-motivated and possess expertise in wireless technologies, microcontrollers, low-level systems, cloud computing, sensors, and medical devices.
+Responsibilities: Lead their team in the creation of databases Participate in product documentation for manufacturing Lead system architecture decisions and be an advisor of proper hardware and software applications Manage and facilitate client interactions Qualifications: Familiarity with Wireless technologies (BLE, Wi-fi, LoRA) Experience designing microcontrollers and microprocessors (ex: C/C++) Firmware experience Familiarity with devices connecting to the cloud familiarity with sensors and circuits Bonus Qualifications: Experience with Medical Devices Experience with Linux Experience with Raspberry Pi

 Negotiable